-1) Canada Post: Commercial Service Network by phone OR online:
+STEP 1) Canada Post: Commercial Service Network online OR by phone:

 Toll-free: 1-866-757-5480.
 Follow these voicemail prompts:

-Let us know about your mailing concern so that we can follow up with Canada Post on your behalf:
+Once you have reported your concern to Canada Post, let us know about it so that we can follow up with Canada Post on your behalf:

 Help for Recipients and Subscribers

-A recipient or subscriber who has not received their newspaper may report their mail delivery issue to Canada Post by phone or online:
+A recipient or subscriber who has not received their newspaper may report their mail delivery issue to Canada Post online or by phone:

 (Outside of Canada: 416-979-3033)

 Monday to Friday, 7 AM – 11 PM ET

 Saturday and Sunday, 9 AM – 9 PM ET

 The Commercial Service Network is a customer service help centre within Canada Post specially equipped to investigate problems encountered by commercial customers.
 Commercial services include Publications Mail and Neighbourhood Mail—the two services used by community newspapers.